 - Nuclear imaging uses a radioactive dye injected into a blood vessel to show how your heart is working.
 The dye helps your healthcare provider see the pictures of your heart and blood vessels better.
 It may also show if you have inflammation or cause of myocarditis.

 - Cardiac catheterization is a procedure to find the cause of and treat a heart condition.
 A thin, flexible tube is inserted into a vein in your arm, neck, or groin and is moved into your heart.
-Contrast dye may used so the pictures show up better on a monitor.
+Contrast liquid may used so the pictures show up better on a monitor.